Imaduddin-Mohammed/computer-vision-rock-paper-scissors/README.md

 ```
 - The above code will print *1, 2 & 3* on the console and then the camera opens to capture the input, this ensures that the user has enough time to prepare for the next round.
 ### Task 3
-> Repeating until a player gets 3 victories
+> Repeating the game until a player gets 3 victories
-- In the *get_winner()* introduced a while loop that ensures this.
+- In the *get_winner()* function introduced a while loop that ensures this.
 ```python
 def get_winner(self):
   while self.computer_wins and self.user_wins <3: